Difference Between MySQL and SQL Server

 MySQL is the database management system.
 It is also referred to as an Open-source relational database management system (RDBMS).
 It supports all platforms like Windows, Mac OS, Solaris, Free BSD, Linux, etc. It was mainly written in C and C++.
 Its type is RDBMS and available in the English language only.
 SQL Server is defined as a relational database management system (RDBMS).
 It supports the platforms that are Linux, Microsoft Windows, and Windows server.
 SQL Server provides the language drivers to connect easily with any code.

-- The features are like support to cross-platform, stored procedures, triggers, cursors, data definition language, ACID compliance, SSL support, views updatable, partitioning, Indexing, select, commit grouping, Unicode support and many more.
+- MySQL was created by a Swedish company MySQL AB.
+The features are like support to cross-platform, stored procedures, triggers, cursors, data definition language, ACID compliance, SSL support, views updatable, partitioning, Indexing, select, commit grouping, Unicode support and many more.

 - There are certain limitations in My SQL.
 In MySQL, Triggers are limited to only one action per timing.
 It means only one trigger can be executed on the table if any event happens on the table.
 Triggers cannot be defined on views as well.
 The other limitation is MySQL does not follow the full SQL standards.